vinceskahan/v5wiki/FineOffset-USB-lockup.md

 wxengine: The archive interval in the configuration file (300) does not match the station hardware interval (1800).
 ```

-Use wee_device to change the station's archive interval to match whatever you specify in weewx.conf.
+Use weectl device to change the station's archive interval to match whatever you specify in weewx.conf.

 ### References